ROBOTIS-GIT/turtlebot3/README.md

 # Turtlebot3

-TurtleBot3 is a small, low­cost, fully programmable, ROS­ based mobile robot.
-It is intended for use in education, research, product prototyping, and hobby applications.
+TurtleBot3 is a small, low cost, fully programmable, ROS­ based mobile robot.
+It is intended to be used for the purpose of education, research, product prototyping, and hobby application.

-Our goal with TurtleBot3 is to dramatically reduce the size and cost of the platform without sacrificing capability, functionality, or quality.
-Furthermore, we aim for TurtleBot 3 to offer more options for customization in the mechanical structure, the computer, and the sensor(s).
-These goals are achievable today because of significant recent advances in single­board computers, depth sensors, and rapid prototyping (e.g., 3­D printing).
+The goal of the TurtleBot3 is to drastically reduce the size and the price of the platform without sacrificing capability, functionality, and quality.
+Since the additional options, such as the chassis, the computers, and the sensors, are available, the TurtleBot3 can be customized in various ways.
+The TurtleBot3 is willing to be in the center of the maker movement by applying the latest technical advances of the SBC(Single­Board Computer), the Depth sensor, and the 3D printing.

 # Documents